-Leaving the Indian Village at race track, headed by the Royal Canadian Mounted Pollee, the parade will travel along Banff Avenue to the intersection of Muskrat Street, along Muskrat Street, passing the Y.W.C.A., to Moose Street, down Moose Street to Banff Avenue and south to Wolf Street, west on Wolf Street to Lynx Street, south on Lynx to Caribou Street, then east to Bear Street, north on Bear Street to Wolf and then east to Banff Avenue, thence along Banff Avenue to the Bow Bridge where the parade will halt and the judging of Indian costumes will take place.
+Leaving the Indian Village at race track, headed by the Royal Canadian Mounted Police, the parade will travel along Bonff Avenue to the intersection of Muskrat Street, long Muskrat Street, passing the Y.W.C.A., to Moose Street, down Moose Street to Banff Avenue and south to Wolf Street, west on Wolf Street to Lynx Street, south on Lynx to Caribou Street, then east to Bear Street, north on Bear Street to Wolf and then east to Banff Avenue, thence along Banff Avenue to Wolf and then east to Banff Avenue, thence along Banff Avenue to Wolf and the parade will halt and the judging of Indian costumes will take place.
 Here is where the visitors may photograph their souvenirs of Banff Indian Days.
 Following the judging, the parade will move on, past the Mineral Springs Hospital, to the Banff Springs Hotel where prizes for the best dressed Indian man, woman, and child, also for the attire most closely depicting the early Indian before the arrival of the horse, will be presented in front of the hotel.

-Each evening, except Sunday, concerts in which only Indians take part, will be stayed on the picturesque setting of the Banff Springs athletic grounds.
-The programs will consist of native dencing and prehistoric songs rendered by voices that know only Nature's harmonies.
+Each evening, except Sunday, concerts in which only indians take part will be staged on the picturesque setting of the Banff Springs athletic grounds.
+The programs will consist of native dancing and prehistoric songs rendered by voices that know only Nature's harmonies.